apocalyptech/exordium/docs/assumptions_limitations.rst

   been very unimportant to me.
 It'd probably be good to support them anyway, though.

-- Exordium only supports mp3, ogg, and m4a currently, though other support should be reasonably simple to add in, so long as Mutagen supports the format.
+- Exordium only supports mp3, ogg vorbus, ogg opus, and m4a currently, though other support should be reasonably simple to add in, so long as Mutagen supports the format.

 - m4a tags don't seem to allow for Ensemble or Conductor, so that data will never be present for m4a files.
 (If support for those tags is